guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 For high-precision deep learning tasks, another approach is the RAG (Retrieval Augmented Generation) method, which involves providing more information to the prompts for LLMs.
 Upon observation, the issue with the RAG-LLM method is that some results returned by the LLMs are still uncontrollable and can be considered as noise for specific tasks.

+The key distinction between the RAG approach and data cleaning methods lies in the fact that the knowledge sources or additional information provided to LLMs in RAG inherently contain noisy data, which limits the upper bound of the final LLM outcomes.‌

 ### 5. Related Work
 T5 \cite{ref4} is a model based on the transformer encoder-decoder architecture \cite{ref5}.
 In our experiments, we found that it performs better than the decoder-only GPT in single-turn question-answer style NLP (natural language processing) tasks.